esnet/EScp/README.md

 of millions of files.
 It may fail for you!
 If you run into a case where EScp is failing, but SCP is not not, please create a bug report.
-At this point in the EScp software life-cycle, it should be transferring files safely and successfully.
+At this point in the EScp software life-cycle, it should be transferring files safely and successfully, although there are still a few differences.
+For instance, EScp won't transfer symlinks and it only preserves attributes on files.

 If you found this software useful and/or have any questions/requests, please reach out.
-The primary author, Charles Shiflett, can be reached by email using the first letter of the first name followed by the full lastname at the ESnet domain.
-Bugs/Issues are also appreciated and should be easy to report using the Github Issues feature.
+The primary author, see AUTHOR, can be reached using the first letter of the first name followed by the full lastname @ ESnet domain.
+Bugs/Issues are appreciated and should be reported using the Github Issues feature.

 How EScp is different from SCP
 ==============================